What Is Cost Variance? Formula, Types, & Examples

 That said, there’s no point in forecasting if you don’t know what to do about the changing circumstances of your project’s cost performance.
 So, make sure you have a plan B, C, and even D in place in case your project costs become more of a headache.

-Essentially, you need contingency plans to keep the project on the right track even if conditions (such as costs) change.
+You need contingency plans to keep the project on the right track even if conditions such as costs change.

 That way, you can balance out your project’s cost performance and minimize any potential cost variances that may occur.